bonitasoft/bonita-doc/md/rest-api-extension-archetype.md

 # Bonita Rest API Extension archetype
-A set of best of breed tools to develop and test Rest API Extension independently of the Bonita Studio.
+A set of best of breed tools to develop and test Rest API Extension independently of Bonita Studio.

+## REST API Extensions examples

+A REST API Extension example resource and API extension viewer page are provided in the Administrator Portal, in the "Resources" section.

+To use the examples, define a [custom permissions](rest-api-authorization.md#custom-permissions-mapping) mapping for `demoPermission`:

+In a Tomcat bundle:
+* Retrieve platform configuration using the [setup tool](BonitaBPM_platform_setup.md#update_platform_conf).
+* Edit `platform_conf/current/tenants/<TENANT_ID>/tenant_portal/custom-permissions-mapping.properties`.
+* Add the following line: `profile|User=[demoPermission]`.
+* Push the changed platform configuration into database using the _setup tool_.
+* Restart Tomcat bundle

+In Bonita Studio:
+* Open the `custom-permissions-mapping.properties` from Development menu > REST API Extensions > Edit permission mapping
+* Add the following line: `profile|User=[demoPermission]`
+* Save the file
+* Logout from the current session and log back in

+REST API Extensions examples show how to:

+* Customize response with additional header, cookie and response code
+* Get resource return a simple echo of query parameters
+* Use a SLF4J logger
+* Post resources with Json payload and return a simple echo of parameters
+* Return an XML content with specific media type and character set
+* Call to external SOAP webservice (requires internet connexion)

+Another REST API Extensions example with SQL data source is available on [Bonitasoft Community](http://community.bonitasoft.com/project/data-source-rest-api-extension).
+This example shows how to execute SQL queries on a external database.

-## Create a Rest API Extension
+## Create a REST API Extension

 Bonita offers the possibility to extend the set of existing REST API with custom extension that let you enrich your forms and applications with specific needs.
 They can be used to query [business data](define-and-deploy-the-bdm.md), Bonita Engine APIs, or an external information system (such as a database, web service, LDAP directory...).
 They also help to keep a clean separation between the front-end (forms, pages, and interfaces visible to users) and the back-end (processes).
-We provide a Maven archetype to help you to bootstrap a Rest API Extension project.
+We provide a Maven archetype to help you to bootstrap a REST API Extension project.
 The source code of the archetype is available [here](https://github.com/bonitasoft/bonita-rest-api-extension-archetype).

-### Prerequisite
+### Prerequisites

  1. Java 8 must be installed: [https://adoptopenjdk.net/index.html](https://adoptopenjdk.net/index.html)
  2. Maven must be installed: [https://maven.apache.org/install.html](https://maven.apache.org/install.html)